 - Elevation Gain: Varies

-Mohawk Lakes & Continental Falls near Spruce Creek trail are our favorite destinations in the Breckenridge area, and we frequently do this hike during peak summer months.
-Because there’s a total of 7 lakes and one waterfall in this valley, the actual length of the hike depends on where you park and at what point you decide to turn around.
-We highly recommend at least making it to Mohawk Lake, which is the third of the seven lakes.
+Because there are seven lakes and one waterfall in this valley, the actual length of the hike depends on where you park and at what point you decide to turn around.

 Best Difficult Hikes in Breckenridge